shamblett/mod_dart/README.md

 controls the VM but the VM stays as a standalone entity.

 This implementation of mod_dart uses the the controlled approach.
-I did attempt to get the embedded approach working but failed in the end, on 64 bit platforms you need to compile the whole VM with -fPIC(position independent code) to enable it to be embedded in a so file.
+I did attempt to get the embedded approach working but failed in the end, on 64 bit platforms you need to compile the whole VM with fPIC(position independent code) to enable it to be embedded in a so file.
 This entails changing various gyp/gypi files in the Dart build hierarchy to achieve this, then there's the 3rd party code to worry about, this all became too complex and very brittle, the VM is definitely built to be static!
 Note for interested parties I can supply a fuller description of what I did here and how far I got,